enkidevs/curriculum/javascript/browser-apis/intro-browser-js/modifying-the-body.md

   - medium

-tags:
+aspects:

   - introduction

   - workout

-type: exercise
+type: normal

 category: must-know

 standards:
-  cs.identify-linear-collection-data-structures-usage.0: 1000
-  cs.identify-linear-collection-data-structures-usage.3: 1000
+  javascript.dom.2: 10

 links:

 - '[MDN - document.body](https://developer.mozilla.org/en-US/docs/Web/API/Document/body)'
 - '[W3 Schools - HTML DOM body Property](https://www.w3schools.com/jsref/prop_doc_body.asp)'
 ---

-## Exercise

 # Modifying the Body
+---

-## Referencing the body
+## Content

-To reference the body element with the DOM you simply use `document.body` rather than selecting the body element with getElementsByTagName method.
-For example, this is how to store the body in a variable:
+To reference the body element with the DOM you simply use `document.body` rather than selecting the body element with `getElementsByTagName` method.
+For example, this is how to store a reference to the body in a variable:
 `var bodyElement = document.body`

 ## Overwriting the body